mayavera/depmat/README.md

 depmat
 ```

-Or, if you may specify your project's root path as the first argument:
+Or, you may specify your project's root path as the first argument:

 ```sh
 depmat <path to my awesome project>